The Friends of Mere School (FOMS) - Mere School PTA

 1. How can I get involved?

 We have regular PTA meetings in the library (usually on the first Friday afternoon of each month at 2.15pm, but please check first), and you are warmly invited to attend.
-The meetings are a chance for parents to suggest and help plan forthcoming social and fundraising events.
+The meetings are a chance for parents to suggest and help plan forthcoming social and fundraising events but you can still get involved even if you can't make this time slot.

 All parents and carers of children at Mere School are automatically voting members of the PTA.
 The PTA committee is elected at our AGM in April.